jaydu1/VITAE/data/README.md

 # Datasets

 To access data more conviniently, we store the R data files into Python pickle files.
-The following pickle files contain a list of `x`, `grouping`, and `milestone_net`.
+The following pickle files contain a list of `x`, `grouping`, `gene_names` and `milestone_net`.

 File Name | Number of Cells | Number of Genes | Number of Clusters | Type | Trajectory
 ---|---|---|---|---|---